lieszkol/november-gallery/README.md

 ### Options
 Property|Inspector Name|Description
 --|--|--
-alias|`Alias`|You refer to the component in  your page via this unique identifier, the default is "embeddedGallery" but you can change it to anything you want * (don't use spaces or special characters though!)
-Component aliases are required and can contain only Latin symbols, digits, and underscores.
-The aliases should start with a Latin symbol.
+alias|`Alias`|Standard OctoberCMS stuff, you refer to the component in  your page via this unique identifier, the default is "embeddedGallery" but you can change it to anything you want (don't use spaces or special characters though!) maxItems|Max Images|The maximum number of images to display

 # Component: Pop-up Lightbox